odoo/documentation/legal/terms/enterprise.rst

 official Software will not be covered by this service.

 As soon as the Bug is fixed an appropriate remedy will be communicated to the Customer.

-If the bug has been addressed in a more recent revision of the Covered Version of the Software used by the Customer, the Customer agrees to update its systems to that revision in order to obtain the correction.
+For Self-Hosting, if the bug has been addressed in a more recent revision of the Covered Version of the Software used by the Customer, the Customer agrees to update its systems to that revision in order to obtain the correction.
 The Customer will not be asked to upgrade to a more recent Covered Version of the Software as a remedy to a Bug.